notification-system/docs/frontend-initial-spec.md

   5. Icon Color
   6. Animation Type
 * The client maintains the custom categories and uses the configured icon, color and animation type.
+* Required fields are indicated when attempting to save or update with missing data
+* Validation of new category ids to make sure they don't interfere with reserved system ids and other categories
 * Allows a customer to build a small middleware to parse any custom data and send the data to the notification system using a new specific category with unique notification settings.
 This will not require a new version of the system.

 ## Number of Active Notifications Indicator